CupOfTeaJay/baldwin/README.md

 functional programming language *Haskell*.

 **Why?**
-- The reason for myself undertaking a project like this is two-fold:
+- The reason for undertaking a project like this is two-fold:
     - To understand what *machine learning* really even means.
     - To learn about the *functional programming* paradigm.